 - Beat the butter, sugar, cocoa powder,salt, food coloring, and vanilla extract together until fluffy and well-combined.

 - Add the flour and beat until well-combined.

 - Add the heavy cream one tablespoon at a time until the dough reaches a nice consistency.

-- Allow the dough to rest for a few minutes so the flour may hydrate.
+- Allow the dough to rest for an hour in the refrigerator so the flour may hydrate.